Yakovlev MC-21: Ground testing

-Flight testing
+Flight testing with P&W engine

-On 28 May 2017 MC-21 made its successful maiden flight in Irkutsk.
+On 28 May 2017, the MC-21-300 completed its successful maiden flight in Irkutsk.

 Compared with recent 3-to-4-hour maiden flights of western types, this first flight was brief at 30-minute and low, reaching a 1,000 m altitude and 300 km/h.

 The maiden flight was originally scheduled for December 2016, then to April before finally taking place in May.

-Following this maiden flight, trade and industry minister Denis Manturov claims it will have 12–15% lower operating costs than contemporaries, generating a demand for over 1,000 MC-21s between 2017 and 2037.
+Following this maiden flight, trade and industry minister Denis Manturov claimed it will have 12–15% lower operating costs than contemporaries, generating a demand for over 1,000 MC-21s between 2017 and 2037.

-Aeroflot expects delivery of the first aircraft through Rostec subsidiary Aviakapital leasing in 2019.
+Aeroflot expected delivery of the first P&W-powered aircraft through Rostec subsidiary Aviakapital leasing in 2019.

-Its early production rate is projected for 20 aircraft per year.
+Its early production rate was projected for 20 aircraft per year.

 In August 2017, the first prototype performed nine test flights, analysing stability and controllability in various configurations, altitude, altitude/speed sensors accuracy and engine operation.

-Its software is adjusted by the results as it is fitted with over 500 strain gauges measuring in-flight loading on the airframe, to verify the initial design, for "several weeks".
+Its software was adjusted by the results as it was fitted with over 500 strain gauges measuring in-flight loading on the airframe, to verify the initial design, for "several weeks".

-A second prototype is finalised while three other prototypes are undergoing construction; production of 70 MC-21s annually is planned for 2024.
+A second prototype was finalised while three other prototypes were undergoing construction; production of 70 MC-21s annually was initially planned for 2024.

 Irkut began the second testing phase on 13 September with an eventless 2-hour flight.

-The phase will extend the mass, centering, speed and altitude envelope.
+The phase extended the mass, centering, speed and altitude envelope.

 In October 2017, the first prototype flew from Irkutsk Aviation Plant to Moscow Ramenskoye Airport to continue testing at the Gromov Flight Research Institute, a 6-hour flight over 4,500 km at 33,000 ft.

 The flight test programme started on 2 November with a 3-hour flight reaching 39,400 ft.